Chatham Nursery School Birth to Five

 Our aim is to create a warm, aesthetically pleasing, uncluttered and clean environment which reflects the children and families that use the centre.
 The rooms have delineated areas and clear pathways so that play is not disturbed.
 Each area of provision is well resourced and enhanced linked to the children’s interest or theme work.
 The resources are labelled and accessible to allow the children to make informed choices about their play.
 The rooms have quieter spaces where children can withdraw when they need to do so.

-This policy was agreed and implemented on 10th December 2020 and is due for review in December 2021
+This policy was agreed and implemented on 6th July 2023 and is due for